 Instant Pot Mushroom Risotto.
 Risotto is so easy in the pressure cooker; here’s a classic Italian Risotto ai Funghi, which can be vegetarian if you make it with vegetable broth.

 David Rosengarten sold me on pressure cooking.
-He was one of the original presenters on Food Network, and a huge influence on my becoming a food fanatic.
+He was one of the original presenters on Food Network and a massive influence on my becoming a food fanatic.
 His late, lamented Rosengarten Report newsletter introduced me to the pressure cooker; he spent an issue singing the praises of (stovetop) pressure cookers, especially risotto under pressure.
 No more stirring!
 Done with five minutes under pressure!
-For him, Risotto was pressure cooking’s killer app, and his enthusiasm convinced me to buy my first pressure cooker.
+For him, risotto was pressure cooking's killer app, and his enthusiasm convinced me to buy my first pressure cooker.

 Jump to:

-This recipe is my take on the Italian classic, risotto ai fungi.
-Like most classic Italian recipes, its beauty lies in simplicity - there’s not much to this recipe.
-Rice, garlic, butter, mushrooms, broth, and cheese, and I’m done.
-I sauté the mushrooms, and keep some of them to stir in at the last minute
+This recipe is my take on the Italian classic risotto ai fungi.
+Like most classic Italian recipes, its beauty lies in simplicity - there's not much to this recipe.
+Rice, garlic, butter, mushrooms, broth, and cheese, and I'm done.

 🥫Ingredients